Nonlocal field theory of quasiparticle scattering in dipolar Bose-Einstein condensates: Dipolar interactions in quasi-1D condensates

 By tracing back from Eq.~\eqref{gfourier} to Eq.~\eqref{3Dker}, we see that the existence of this discontinuity branch comes from the poles of the dipolar interaction in Fourier space, and Eq.~\eqref{disc} reflects the fact that different radial wavevectors add up to form the quasi-1D system.
 This is manifest in Eq.~\eqref{3Dker}, where the pole at $\k^2= k_{x}^2+\k_{\bot}^2=0$ (in Fourier space) is evident.
 This gives rise to two first order poles at $k_{x}=\pm i k_{\bot}$ (manifest in Eq.~\eqref{gfourier}), which upon integration produces the discontinuity branch.
 In conclusion, both the dipolar interaction and the dimensional reduction combine to give rise to the discontinuity branch.

-The relevance of Eq.~\eqref{disc} to our model is that it greatly modifies the structure of the perturbations in the system when a sound barrier exists.
+The relevance of Eq.~\eqref{disc} to our model is that it greatly modifies the structure and complexity of the perturbations in the system when a sound barrier exists, mainly because the commonly assumed Eq.~\eqref{simplification} {\it does not} hold.
 Moreover, while noting that we are ultimately interested in the case where the kernel describes dipolar interactions, these same conclusions also hold for a gas of charged bosons (e.g., a Cooper pair gas in a superconductor) whose pairwise interaction follows the Coulomb law.
 The latter, however, which represents isotropic interactions, does not give rise to a roton minimum.
 Finally, the particular details of the trapping mechanism enter the analysis only through $|\phi_{\bot}(|\x_{\bot}|)|^2$, which we assume henceforth to be given by the Gaussian approximation.
 We shall also omit the subscript $x$ from the momentum $k_x$ along the weakly confining direction and denote it as $k$ in what follows.